-Part Degrees for which it is required Normal Duration

-Part R0 Four Year PhDs and EngD 12 months Full-Time

-24 months Part-Time

-Part R1 MPhil 12 months Full-Time

-Three Year PhDs 24 months Part-Time
+Part Degrees for which it is required Normal Duration Part R0 Four Year PhDs and EngD 12 months Full-Time 24 months Part-Time Part R1 MPhil Three Year PhDs Four Year PhDs and EngD 12 months Full-Time 24 months Part-Time

-Four Year PhDs and EngD

-Part R2 MPhil 12 months Full-Time

-Three Year PhDs 24 months Part-Time

-Four Year PhDs and EngD

-Part R3 Three Year PhDs 12 months Full-Time

-Four Year PhDs and EngD 24 months Part-Time
+Part R2 MPhil Three Year PhDs Four Year PhDs and EngD 12 months Full-Time 24 months Part-Time Part R3 Three Year PhDs Four Year PhDs and EngD 12 months Full-Time 24 months Part-Time

 MPhil students are therefore required to complete Parts R1 and R2 and PhD students are normally required to complete Parts R1, R2 and R3.
 Students on Four Year PhD programmes and EngD programmes are required to complete Parts R0, R1, R2 and R3.
+Research students should refer to their programme specification to determine which parts are relevant to their programme.

 - 3.3 Research students may be required to attend activities related to the University's responsibilities under health and safety legislation and may also be required to undertake research training relevant to their discipline and transferable skills training. - 3.4 Before the end of each Part relevant to their programme of study, each research student will be assessed on their progress according to the criteria for passing the Part (see paragraph 5) and they will not be permitted to progress to the next Part until the relevant criteria have been met.
-Failure to meet the criteria for progression will result in amendment of registration from PhD to MPhil or in termination of studies by the relevant Research Student Progression Board in accordance with paragraph 6.4.
+Failure to meet the criteria for progression will result in amendment of registration from PhD to MPhil or in termination of studies by the relevant Research Student Progression Board in accordance with paragraph 6.4. - 3.5 In exceptional circumstances, students whose progress has been unusually rapid may submit for their final award early, but such submissions will only be examined where: - a.
+The student has progressed to the final Part of their programme, - b.
+Early submission has been identified as a possibility by the Research Student Progression Board of the School, and - c.
+The final submission has been approved by the student's supervisors. - 3.6 The periods of registration required for each degree above may only be varied after a student has commenced their studies on the recommendation of the relevant Progression Board established under paragraph 6.
+This includes an increase in the period of tuition fee-paying registration.
+It also includes the granting of a period of extension of registration of up to 12 months for completion of the thesis, or in exceptional circumstances, for a longer period.
+An administrative fee only will be payable during the latter type of extension period.
+Whether such extensions for completion of the thesis are available on a specialised four-year programme will be set out in the regulations for the programme concerned. - 3.7 The criteria for research degree awards are set out in paragraph 10.